2KAbhishek/sway2k/README.md

 </div>

-My personalized configs for [sway window manager](https://swaywm.org/), minimalistic in design and optimized for CLI productivity.
+My personalized configs for [sway window manager](https://swaywm.org/), minimalistic in design and optimized for developer productivity.

 ## ✨ Features